Ella A. Bigelow

-Ella A. Bigelow (May 21, 1849 – October 23, 1917) was an American author and clubwoman.
+Ella A. Bigelow (May 21, 1849 – October 23, 1917) was an American author, historian, and clubwoman.
 Among her publications were Prize Quotations (Marlboro, 1887), Venice (Marlboro, 1890), Old Masters of Art (Buffalo, 1888), and Letters upon Greece (Marlboro, 1891).
 Containing 124 watercolors commissioned by Bigelow, her Historical Reminiscences of the Early Times in Marlborough, Massachusetts (1910), is described in The Boston Globe (1999) as "the best source we have for Marlborough history before 1910".

 Early life and education

 Ella Augusta Fisher was born in Malden, Massachusetts, May 21, 1849.
 Her father, Lewis Fisher, and mother, Ruth Benchley, were both of English descent.
 For many years, her home was in the town of Milford, Massachusetts.

 Her parents being in financially good circumstances, she received a good education.
 Developing a taste for music, she was placed with teachers in Boston.
 As a church singer, she was well known in Fitchburg, Massachusetts and various other cities, singing at intervals with such artists as Carlyle Petersilea and Julius Eichberg with his "Germania Orchestra."
 In 1873, she went to Germany, residing chiefly in Berlin.
 There she studied with Ferdinand Sieber, court professor of music, and Fraulein Kess, both of whom gave her strong encouragement to choose a musical career.